Caspar Wessel: Biography

-One of the more prominent ideas presented in "On the Analytical Representation of Direction" was that of vectors.
+One of the more prominent ideas presented in On the Analytical Representation of Direction was that of vectors.
 Even though this was not Wessel's main intention with the publication, he felt that a geometrical concept of numbers, with length and direction, was needed.
 Wessel's approach on addition was: "Two straight lines are added together, when one joins them together so that one begins where the other one ends, and next one draws a straight line from the first to the last point of the joined lines, and takes this to be their sum".
 This is the same idea as used today in summing vectors.

-Wessel's priority to the idea of a complex number as a point in the complex plane is today universally recognised.
+The importance of Wessel's contribution to the idea of a complex number as a point in the complex plane is today universally recognised.
 His paper was re-issued in French translation in 1897, and in English in 1999 as On the analytic representation of direction (eds.
 Branner & Lützen).

 From 1764 to 1805, Wessel participated in the survey of Denmark, Schleswig, Holstein and the Duchy of Oldenburg.
 His map of Schleswig-Holstein was requested by Napoleon Bonaparte.